Love & Let Live

 Every animal deserves a second chance at love — and life.
 We invite you to be part of the solution and give back to the animals who give us so much.

-Each year, thousands of animals come through our doors in need of special or life-saving medical care.
-As an open admission, truly no-kill shelter, the Humane Society for Hamilton County takes in these abused, abandoned and sick fur babies and helps them through recovery until they find their happily ever after.
-These animals in need are never turned away because their care is too extensive or expensive – every animal deserves the chance to live, love and be loved.
+Thousands of animals come through our doors each year in need of life-saving medical care.
+As an open admission, truly no-kill shelter, the Humane Society for Hamilton County takes in abused, neglected and sick animals and helps them through care and recovery until they find their happily ever after.
+These dogs and cats are never turned away because their care is too extensive or expensive – every animal deserves the chance to live, love and be loved.

 You can donate to the care of these animals or directly sponsor an animal.
 Meet our past and present Survivors in need below.

 David came to HSHC as a gunshot wound victim found in Marion County.
 We did all we could for David, but amputating his leg was our only option.
 You can help with David's care!